2012 Ramu violence: Reactions

 Groups of Buddhist monks and Hindu groups in Burma, India, Sri Lanka, and Thailand demonstrated in response to the anti-Buddhist violence in Bangladesh.
-In Colombo, Sri Lanka, some protested outside the Bangladeshi embassy and a petition was delivered condemning the attacks.
+In Colombo, Sri Lanka, some protested outside the Bangladeshi embassy, and a petition was delivered condemning the attacks.

 Some windows of the Bangladeshi embassy in Colombo, Sri Lanka were vandalized before police arrived and dispersed the protest.

 On 6 October, Bangladeshi Prime Minister Sheikh Hasina condemned the anti-Buddhist violence, stated her belief that it was premeditated, and urged restraint over the issue.

 On 8 October the Prime Minister herself visited the affected areas and condemned the incident while promising proper justice.

-Prime Minister Sheikh Hasina directed Bangladesh Army to rebuild these temples under a project, titled 'Rebuilding and Renovation of damaged Buddhist Temples', spending Tk 200 million.
-The Bangladesh Army rebuilt and renovated these Buddhist temples and Bihars in 19 separate places incorporating the traditional designs of the renowned architects from the Buddhist community.
+Prime Minister Sheikh Hasina directed the Bangladesh Army to rebuild these temples under a project titled 'Rebuilding and Renovation of damaged Buddhist Temples', spending Tk 200 million.
+The Bangladesh Army rebuilt and renovated these Buddhist temples and Bihars in 19 separate places, incorporating the traditional designs of the renowned architects from the Buddhist community.

 President of Bangladesh Abdul Hamid on 10 January 2014 visited several rebuilt Buddhist temples and centers at Ramu upazila of Cox's Bazar.
-During the visit, president enquired about the wellbeing of local Buddhist community and distributed cheques to the affected members of the community.
+During the visit, the president enquired about the wellbeing of local Buddhist community and distributed cheques to the affected members of the community.